ocaml/ocaml.org/HACKING.md

 The OCaml playground is compiled separately from the rest of the server and the generated assets can be found in [`playground/asset/`](./playground/asset/).

+You can build the playground from the root of the project, there is no need to move to the `./playground/` directory for the following commands.

 To regenerate the playground, you will need to set up an OCaml 5 switch:

 ```